YI M1 versus Fujifilm X-E3

 |Canon G7 X Mark II (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||2000||8.0||7||YES|

 |Panasonic GX850 (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||500||10.0||4||no|

 |Sony RX100 V (⇒ lft | rgt)||2359||no||3.0||1229||tilting||no||2000||24.0||10.2||YES|

 Both the M1 and the X-E3 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-E3 replaced the earlier Fujifilm X-E2S, while the M1 does not have a direct predecessor.

-So what is the bottom line?
+So how do things add up?
 Is there a clear favorite between the YI M1 and the YI M1?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More compact: Is smaller (114x64mm vs 121x74mm) and thus needs less room in the bag.